pandacms/panda_cms/CONTRIBUTING.md

 If available, include the ID of the Github issue in the branch, e.g. `bugfix/123-correct-timezones-on-page-edit`

+Here's an example of a PR which follows these guidelines: https://github.com/pandacms/panda_cms/pull/5

 ## Lefthook

 We use [Lefthook](https://github.com/evilmartians/lefthook) for running pre-commit hooks.
 You can install this using: